yasmin-io/yasmin-portfolio-project/README.md

 ### Hover Image Overlay

-This was another that I attempted and wasn't able to due to time and lack of understanding.
+This was another that I attempted and wasn't able to, due to time and lack of understanding.
 I want to come back to this feature in future.

 ### Design Improvement

 Due to my lack of understanding in Flexbox and Display, my original design in my wireframe wasn't responsive to screen size changes.
 This was disapointing as my original Idea was alot more complex and professional.
-I would but looking at updating my layout in future.
+I will update my layout in future.

 ### Logos, HandWritten Titles and Other